Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Analysis/StatisticalQueryGroupSort/README.md

 ## How it works

 1. Create a `ServiceFeatureTable` using the `URL` of a feature service and load the table.
-2. Get the feature tables field names list with `featureTable.getFields()`.
+2. Get the feature tables field names list with `featureTable.fields`.
 3. Create `StatisticDefinition`s specifying the field to compute statistics on and the `StatisticType` to compute.
 4. Create `StatisticsQueryParameters` passing in the list of statistic definitions.
 5. To have the results grouped by fields, add the field names to the query parameters' `groupByFieldNames` collection.